 Since 2012, the RI CWSRF has made efforts to reserve a portion of its funds to facilitate certain project types other than traditional wastewater infrastructure.
 The intent of the GPR is to direct investment in the water sector toward projects that utilize green or soft-path practices that cost-effectively reduce the environmental footprint of water and wastewater treatment, collection, and distribution.
 These are projects that help utilities adapt to climate change, or enhance water and energy conservation, as well as projects that help communities to adopt more sustainable solutions to wet weather flows, and promote innovative approaches to water management problems.
 All GPR projects must otherwise be eligible for CWSRF funding and must further the goals of the Clean Water Act.
+Projects must serve a public purpose and have a direct benefit to water quality.
 The Green Project Reserve is for green projects in the following categories:

-- green infrastructure- a wide array of practices that manage wet weather where it falls and that maintain and restore natural hydrology by infiltrating, evapotranspiring, and harvesting and using stormwater rather than allowing it to be wasted as urban runoff - water efficiency-the use of improved technologies and practices to deliver equal or better water supply services with less net water use as compared to traditional or standard technologies and practices.
-This encompasses conservation and reuse efforts, as well as water loss reduction and prevention, and reduced water consumption technologies and practices.
-The purpose is to reduce the amount of water taken out of rivers, streams, and groundwater aquifers in order to enhance the natural hydrologic functioning and protect water resources for the future. - energy efficiency- the use of improved technologies and practices to reduce the energy consumption of water quality projects, use energy in a more efficient way, and/or produce/utilize renewable energy.
-Projects must be cost-effective and achieve at least a 20% reduction in energy consumption. - environmentally innovative activities- these projects demonstrate new and/or innovative approaches to delivering services or managing water resources in a more sustainable way.
+- green infrastructure- a wide array of practices that manage wet weather where it falls and that maintain and restore natural hydrology by infiltrating, evapotranspiring, and harvesting and using stormwater rather than allowing it to be wasted as urban runoff - water efficiency-the use of improved technologies and practices to deliver equal or better services with less net water use as compared to traditional or standard technologies and practices.
+This implements water saving elements, as well as water loss reduction, and reduced water consumption technologies and practices.
+The purpose is to reduce the amount of water taken out of rivers, streams, and groundwater aquifers in order to enhance the natural hydrologic functioning and protect water resources for the future, as well as to reduce energy use at a POTW. - energy efficiency- the use of improved technologies and practices to reduce the energy consumption of water quality projects, use energy in a more efficient way, and/or produce/utilize renewable energy.
+Projects must be cost-effective and achieve at least a 20% reduction in energy consumption for the POTW facilities/unit process. - environmentally innovative activities- these projects demonstrate new and/or innovative approaches to delivering services or managing water resources in a more sustainable way.
 Includes planning activities by a POTW to prepare for adaptation to the long-term effects of climate change and/or extreme weather, utility sustainability plans consistent with EPA SRF's sustainability policy, and greenhouse gas mitigation plans/implementation (submitted to a GHG registry).
 Treatment projects must address water quality via a technology or approach not widely utilized in Rhode Island, which is expected to perform as well or better than conventional means.

-Requests for inclusion on the PPL are due by Friday, March 31, 2023.
-To be included on the PPL, each project must be submitted separately using the on-line form provided by RIDEM here: Request for Inclusion on the RI CWSRF FY 2024 PPL or accessed by copying url address: https://arcg.is/0S1iOL0 (Electronic paper forms are available upon request.)
+Requests for inclusion on the PPL are due by Friday, April 5, 2024.
+To be included on the PPL, each project must be submitted separately using the appropriate PPL Request form for the project type (i.e., Wastewater, Stormwater, or Other) provided by RIDEM.
+See below.